JBrenn/SWCalibrateR/README.md

 path.package("SMCcalibration")
 ```

-Be aware: you have to change run the shiny app externally (e.g. web browser) to enable data download.
+Be aware: you have to run the shiny app externally to enable data download.
 For this set _options = list(launch.browser = TRUE)_ when starting the app.
 For running the calibration shiny app:

 ```R